yona-lang/homepage/content/polyglot.md

 Value returnValue = context.eval("yatta", "5 + 3");
 ```

-- currying

 ### Type-conversions, constructing objects and calling methods
 Yatta API for calling code in Java consists of two modules:

 * `Java` - for instantiating new objects, checking instance type of an object, raising Java exceptions and casting Java objects
-* `java\Types` - for converting Yatta types to Java types (for example Yatta contains only 64bit integers, so they need to be converted to Java integers when calling a Java method that expects an integer.
+* [`java\Types`]({{< ref "/stdlib/java/types" >}}) - for converting Yatta types to Java types (for example Yatta contains only 64bit integers, so they need to be converted to Java integers when calling a Java method that expects an integer.
 Same for double vs float.

 Simple example to create a BigInteger in Yatta and then check that it is actually of `BigInteger` type: